sparrdrem/otn/README.md

 ## Installation and Usage
 ### PowerMac Instructions
 Note: Be sure you have a way to get the computer on the internet.
 There are many ways to do this because it has built in ethernet.
-For example, you can use your laptop ot desktop as a wired hotspot with Connectify.

 1.)
 Download the ISO for the latest release of the server and burn it